-B-school Grads Better at Finding Professional Happiness
+Business School Grads Better at Finding Professional Happiness

-Jenn Lim, co-founder, CEO, and chief happiness officer of Delivering Happiness, a management consulting firm, says that the main driver of employee happiness in the workplace is fit with the company culture, or how well your work style meshes into the company’s culture and norms.
+Jenn Lim, co-founder, CEO, and chief happiness officer of Delivering Happiness, a management consulting firm, says that the main driver of employee happiness in the workplace is fit with the company culture or how well your work style meshes into the company’s culture and norms.

 Business schools regularly host corporate recruiters on their campuses to interact with students, discuss employment opportunities, and share details about their companies.
 Making connections with recruiters at these events can give you an inside track in the hiring process.
-Take the time to introduce yourself to the company representatives to start cultivating a relationship.
+Take time to introduce yourself to the company representatives to start cultivating a relationship.
 How a recruiter pitches their company at recruitment events or information sessions often provides insight into their company culture and can be useful in determining whether or not it’s a good fit for you.

 Being a part of an extensive business school alumni network is an incredibly powerful asset when it comes to identifying best fit job opportunities and landing a position.
-According to a Graduate Management Admission Council™ (GMAC™) survey, 75 percent of alumni agree that they expanded their professional network through their business school experience, and an overwhelming 95 percent of business school alumni say they would recruit an alumnus from their program for an open position at their company.
+According to a Graduate Management Admission Council (GMAC) survey, 75 percent of alumni agree that they expanded their professional network through their business school experience, and an overwhelming 95 percent of business school alumni say they would recruit an alum from their program for an open position at their company.
 Students often work their alumni network and see if there are any alumni who currently or previously worked at companies of interest.
-Many of them are willing to provide their honest take on organizational culture and may be able to provide insight into how the company assesses fit with the company culture in the hiring process.
+Many of them are willing to provide their honest take on organizational culture and may be able to provide insight into how the company finds fit with its culture in the hiring process.